 The best parts of my life unfold offline, behind the scenes, with the people who mean the most to me.
-But I simultaneously enjoy showing up on Instagram and my podcast, engaging in important (and sometimes uncomfortable) conversations that set people free, and prioritizing facts over feelings.
+But I really love getting to show up on Instagram and my podcast & engaging in important (and sometimes uncomfortable) conversations that set people free.

-LOVES: seinfeld, lsu football, snuggles with my girls, slow mornings, laughing so hard you cry
+LOVES: jesus, seinfeld, lsu football, snuggles with my girls, cannabis, laughing so hard you cry

 In charge of everything from customer support to creating the pretty graphics you see every where, Kyleigh also runs the Crappy Christian Instagram and newsletters, helping B reach as many of you as possible.

 (She's also her best friend.)

 David manages everything Confessions of a Crappy Christian - from production and editing to managing ad spots and more.
 An Alabama native, we don't hold it against him that he's a Crimson Wave fan and always appreciate the occasional honey shipment from his beekeeping operation.

 a couple of things